 Body Surface Area

-The apparent volume of distribution and apparent clearance of asparaginase erwinia chrysanthemi (recombinant)-rywn increase with increasing BSA (0.44 to 2.53 m²).
+The volume of distribution and clearance of asparaginase erwinia chrysanthemi (recombinant)-rywn increase with increasing BSA (0.44 to 2.53 m2).

-Black (n=10) and Asian (n=5) patients had 29% lower clearance which may increase SAA exposure compared to White (n=61) patients.
-There were no clinically significant differences in clearance between Hispanic (n=28) and Non-Hispanic (n=53) patients.
+Black or African American patients had 29% lower clearance which may increase SAA exposure compared to White and Asian patients.
+There were no clinically significant differences in clearance between Hispanic and Non-Hispanic patients.

-The efficacy of RYLAZE for the treatment of patients with acute lymphoblastic leukemia (ALL) or lymphoblastic lymphoma (LBL) who have developed hypersensitivity to E. coli-derived asparaginase as a component of a multi-agent chemotherapeutic regimen was evaluated in Study JZP458-201 (NCT04145531), an open-label, multi-cohort, multicenter trial.
-A treatment course consisted of RYLAZE at various dosages administered intramuscularly every Monday, Wednesday, and Friday for a total of 6 doses to replace each dose of pegaspargase.
+The efficacy of RYLAZE for the treatment of patients with acute lymphoblastic leukemia (ALL) or lymphoblastic lymphoma (LBL) who have developed hypersensitivity to E. coli-derived asparaginase as a component of a multi-agent chemotherapeutic regimen was evaluated in Study JZP458-201 (NCT04145531), an open-label, multi-cohort, multi-center trial.
+In this trial, RYLAZE was administered at various dosages and routes of administration every Monday, Wednesday, and Friday for a total of 6 doses to replace each dose of pegaspargase.

-The determination of efficacy was based on a demonstration of the achievement and maintenance of nadir serum asparaginase activity (NSAA) above the level of 0.1 U/mL.
-The results of modeling and simulations showed that for a dosage of 25 mg/m² administered intramuscularly every 48 hours, the proportion of patients maintaining NSAA ≥ 0.1 U/mL at 48 hours after a dose of RYLAZE was 93.6% (95% CI: 92.6%, 94.6%) [see CLINICAL PHARMACOLOGY].
+The determination of efficacy was based on a demonstration of the achievement and maintenance of nadir serum asparaginase activity (NSAA) above the level of 0.1 U/mL by simulation.
+Table 5 shows the proportion with NSAA ≥ 0.1 U/mL for each approved dosage regimen based on simulation in a virtual population [see CLINICAL PHARMACOLOGY].

 Inform patients of the risk of allergic reactions, including anaphylaxis.
 Instruct the patient on the symptoms of allergic reactions and to seek medical advice immediately if they experience such symptoms [see WARNINGS AND PRECAUTIONS].